 Title VI of the Civil Rights Act of 1964 (referred to as Title VI) prohibits discrimination on the basis of race, color, or national origin in programs and activities receiving Federal financial assistance.
-Specifically, Title VI provides that “no person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.
+Specifically, Title VI provides that “no person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.”

 How do I file a Title VI Complaint?

 Any person who believes that he or she, or any specific class of persons, has been discriminated against on the basis of race, color, or national origin by FDOT, may file a formal (written) or verbal (non‐written) Title VI complaint.
 In compliance with civil rights provisions of other federal statutes, any individual who believes that he or she, or any specific class of persons, has been discriminated against on the grounds of sex, age, disability, religion or family status may also file a formal (written) or verbal (non‐written) Title VI complaint.
-FDOT investigates complaints received no more than 180 days after the alleged incident and then will process complaints that are complete.
+FDOT may investigate complaints received no more than 180 days after the alleged incident and then will process complaints that are complete.

 The steps to file a formal Title VI complaint include: